rusiaaman/wcgw/README.md

 # How it works
 Your commands are relayed through a server I've hosted at https://wcgw.arcfu.com.
 The code for that is at `src/relay/serve.py`.

 Chat gpt sends a request to the relay server using the user id that you share with it.
-The relay server holds a websocket with the terminal cilent against the user id and acts as a proxy to pass the request.
+The relay server holds a websocket with the terminal client against the user id and acts as a proxy to pass the request.

 It's secure in both the directions.
 Either a malicious actor or a malicious Chatgpt has to correctly guess your UUID for any security breach.